 Apply reverse rotation to break the sub saver joint lose.
 Continue reverse rotation until the saver sub is completely disengaged from the drill pipe.
-The 2062 is equipped with a floating carriage system that allows enough idle, linear movement to thread and unthread drill stem.
-Apply thread lube to the saver sub.
+The 2462 is equipped with a floating carriage system that allows enough idle, linear movement to thread and unthread drill pipe.

-Again, using the pipe loader, move a new section of drill pipe in position between the exposed tool joint in the makeup wrench and the saver sub onto the rod catcher.
-Apply thread lube to the male end of the drill pipe.
+Apply thread lube to the saver sub and again, using the pipe loader, move a new section of drill pipe in position between the exposed tool joint in the makeup wrench and the saver sub onto the pipe catcher.
+Apply ample thread lube to the male end of the drill pipe.

 Slowly rotate the saver sub into the new drill pipe providing a lose fit.
-Remove the pipe loader and advance the carriage until the male tool joint of the new section of pipe into the female joint of the exposed pipe.
+Remove the pipe loader and advance the carriage until the male tool joint of the new section of pipe threads into the female joint of the exposed pipe.
 Slowly rotate (forward) to shoulder up the tool joint threads to full rotation torque.